Skip to content

 Apply to be a governor or trustee

-You can use the website of your local authority or approach schools and trusts directly to see if they have any current or upcoming vacancies.
+You can visit your local authority website or approach schools and trusts directly to see if they have any current or upcoming governor or trustee vacancies.

-You can also sign up with either of the following free recruitment services.
-These services work with schools to help them find volunteers.
+You can also sign up with Governors for Schools, a recruitment service that works with schools and academy trusts to help them find volunteers.

 • ''It’s fair to say that governance is incredibly rewarding.
 I now feel I am a part of something, able to make a difference and advocate in a way that no other volunteer role would enable me to''.